 Travel to our livery at 17180 River Road, Noblesville, IN 46060, and plan to arrive at least 30 minutes before your reservation time.
 Stop to check in at the office on your left as you enter our property.
 Please check in first, and then park in the lot behind the office.
 Map your trip

 You will check in at the office as you enter the property.
 You must complete our Waiver Form for each person in your party prior to checking in and making payment.
 The Waiver Form can be downloaded from the FORMS section of the web site below.
 Our office staff will take payment in Visa, MasterCard, or cash and give you a “work order” that lists your trip, number of people, and equipment rented.
 They’ll also give provide instructions for parking and boarding the shuttle.
 You will give the “work order” form to one of our STAFF prior to boarding your designated shuttle.

 Shuttling and Embarking

-Your party will travel in passenger vans to the launch location.
-We provide all the necessary equipment at the time we present our safety speech that will cover everything you will need to know about making your adventure as safe as possible.
-Our workers will assist you as you enter and launch your boat.
+Your party will travel in passenger vans or bus to the launch location.
+We will present our safety speech that will cover everything you will need to know about making your adventure as safe as possible.
+Our Staff will assist you if necessary as you enter and launch your boat.